2018–19 FIA World Endurance Championship: Race results

 The highest finishing competitor entered in the World Endurance Championship is listed below.
 Invitational entries may have finished ahead of WEC competitors in individual races.

 Drivers' championships

-Four titles are offered to drivers, two with world championship status.
-The LMP World Endurance Drivers' Championship is reserved for LMP1 and LMP2 drivers while the GTE World Endurance Drivers' Championship is available for drivers in the LMGTE categories.
-FIA Endurance Trophies are awarded in LMP2 and in LMGTE Am.
+Four titles were offered to drivers, two with world championship status.
+The LMP World Endurance Drivers' Championship was reserved for LMP1 and LMP2 drivers while the GTE World Endurance Drivers' Championship was available for drivers in the LMGTE categories.
+FIA Endurance Trophies were awarded in LMP2 and in LMGTE Am.

 Entries were required to complete the timed race as well as to complete 70% of the overall winning car's race distance in order to earn championship points.
 A single bonus point was awarded to the team and all drivers of the pole position car for each category in qualifying.
 Furthermore, a race must complete two laps under green flag conditions in order for championship points to be awarded.